 The rights of the holders of Class A common shares and Class B common shares are identical, except with respect to voting, conversion, and transfer restrictions applicable to the Class B common shares, and holders of Class B common shares are entitled to preemptive rights to purchase additional Class B common shares in the event that additional Class A common shares are issued, upon the same economic terms and at the same price, in order to maintain such holder's proportional ownership interest in us.
-See "Description of Share Capital" for a description of the material terms of our common shares and the differences between our Class A common shares and our Class B common shares
+See "Description of Share Capital" for a description of the material terms of our common shares and the differences between our Class A common shares and our Class B common

-Option to purchase additional Class A common shares

-We and the selling shareholder have granted the underwriters the right to purchase up to an additional 3,997,500 Class A common shares from us and/or the selling shareholder within 30 days of the date of this prospectus, at the public offering price, less underwriting discounts and commissions, on the same terms as set forth in this prospectus.
+Option to purchase additional Class A common shares We and the selling shareholder have granted the underwriters the right to purchase up to an additional 4,514,823 Class A common shares from us and/or the selling shareholder within 30 days of the date of this prospectus, at the public offering price, less underwriting discounts and commissions, on the same terms as set forth in this prospectus.
 We will not receive any proceeds from the sale of Class A common shares by the selling shareholder.

-We have applied to list our Class A common shares on the Nasdaq, under the symbol "PAX."
+Our Class A common shares have been approved for listing on the Nasdaq, under the symbol "PAX."

-We estimate that the net proceeds to us from this offering will be approximately US\$224.5 million (or US\$259.3 million if the underwriters exercise in full their option to purchase additional shares), assuming an initial public offering price of US\$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+> We estimate that the net proceeds to us from this offering will be approximately US\$255.4 million (or US\$294.9 million if the underwriters exercise in full their option to purchase additional shares), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering to fund capital commitments to existing and new funds, for the expansion of our operations through acquisitions of asset managers, portfolios and distribution channels, and for general corporate purposes.
 While we constantly seek for investment opportunities, we are not committed to making any specific investment.
 Pending specific application of these net proceeds, we intend to invest such proceeds in accordance with our general cash investment policy.
 See "Use of Proceeds."